AdventureBeard/P1-Intern-Day-Part-1/README.md

 * The user should see the current time and date underneath the "Hello World" display.
 * The current time and date should be fetched from a web service of your own creation exposing an endpoint that provides the time and date at the time of the request.

 When you have satisifed these requirements, let us know!
+Throughout these challenges, keep in mind that **function** is far more important than form.
+Something that works is better than something that is aesthetically pleasing, at least in the context of the Intern Day challenges.